Eifel Literature Festival: History

 Until 2001, the focus was on belletristic literature from or about the Eifel.
 Later the literary programme was expanded: the Eifel was to become a literary stage for authors outside the Eifel, for example, for Martin Walser, Mario Adorf and Siegfried Lenz in 2001.

 Having taken place for a week in the autumn, from 1994 to 1998, its duration was extended to readings from May to November.

 In 2006, the 7th Eifel Literature Festival went beyond the boundaries of the county of Bitburg-Prüm and recorded over 10,000 visitors at about 20 readings in the neighbouring counties of Daun (today Vulkaneifel), Bernkastel-Wittlich, Ahrweiler and Mayen-Koblenz as well as Euskirchen and Mayen-Koblenz in the state of North Rhine-Westphalia.

 2008 Festival

 The eighth festival in 2008 covered all ten counties of the Eifel - all the way to North Rhine-Westphalia.
-Authors were also be invited as guests in the German-speaking Community of Belgium.
+Authors were also invited as guests in the German-speaking Community of Belgium.
 The 2008 festival ran from 25 April to 14 November.

 The weekly programme included 30 events at 18 venues with authors and recitators, from Martin Walser to Iris Berben, from Senta Berger to Father Anselm Grün, from Petra Gerster to Dirk Sager, Urs Widmer and Ingo Schulze to Roger Willemsen.